Nihil-1/FF8ModdingWiki/FF8/TechnicalReference/Menu/Menu_tkmnmes.md

 # Header

-Padding values **0x0000** must be ignored when reading but must be kept in the same place when writting.
+Padding values **0x0000** must be ignored when reading but must be kept in the same place when writing.

 | Type   | Size          | Value     | Description                                                                                                               |
 |--------|---------------|-----------|---------------------------------------------------------------------------------------------------------------------------|